top of page

 5:40 PM

-Jane Doe’s throat tightened with an unvoiced scream as despite all her attempts to evade them, the horrendous images of a past she did not want to remember, much less relive, invaded her dreams again.
+Jane Doe’s throat tightened with an unvoiced scream as, despite all her attempts to evade them, the horrendous images of a past she did not want to remember, much less relive, invaded her dreams again.
 Her body jerked as the hazy vision of a striking hand caused her to mimic reactive movements to events she so reluctantly and so vividly remembered.

 “Jessie!
 Time to come home, Jessie,” said a smooth baritone voice that seemed familiar, and yet not.
 Love so permeated that voice that it pushed away the lurid scenes that pursued her.

-Enticed by that soft voice, her eyes fluttered open to stare mindlessly at the ceiling, before closing again.
+Enticed by that soft voice, her eyes fluttered open to stare mindlessly at the ceiling before closing again.
 Eyes still closed and her breath caught in limbo, the woman cringed in anticipation; certain she would soon feel the strike of a whip or a fist.
-Afraid to believe she was safe, the young woman’s hazel-colored eyes, hesitantly, drowsily, squinted open.
+Afraid to believe she was safe, the young woman’s hazel-colored eyes hesitantly, drowsily, squinted open.
 When nothing awful happened, she cautiously looked around.

 Where am I?
-The question resonated in the unexpectedly empty corridors of her mind and she shivered.
+The question resonated in the unexpectedly empty corridors of her mind, and she shivered.

 When she lifted her hand to rub her parched throat, her fingers became entangled in another set of tubes.
 She traced those tubes to her stomach and discovered more lines connecting to her chest, which is when she finally heard the low-level constant beep…beep…beep in the background.
-She followed the sound to a machine placed to the left of the IV pole, and frowned in dismay.
-Why are they tracking my heartbeat?
+She followed the sound to a machine placed to the left of the IV pole and frowned in dismay.
+Why are they tracking her heartbeat?

-Dread began a cold creeping crawl up her spine, and she shivered uncontrollably.
-“Could somebody please tell me what happened to me?” she hissed out loud, which triggered a harsh spasm of coughing from her too dry throat.
+Dread began a cold, creeping crawl up her spine, and she shivered uncontrollably.
+“Could somebody please tell me what happened to me?” she hissed out loud, which triggered a harsh spasm of coughing from her too-dry throat.

 Exhausted from her hacking, she slept.
 More time passed.